 Donation needs: Yes - below is the list of food supplies we need at this time:

-If you are able to donate any of these food items or other supplies to us this weekend, please plan to deliver them Thursday, Friday or Saturday from 7:00 - 9:00 PM at St. Stephen’s Episcopal Church (1432 SW 13th Ave, Portland, OR 97201).
+If you are able to donate any of these food items or other supplies, please plan to deliver them Thursday, Friday or Saturday from 7:00 - 9:00 PM at St. Stephen’s Episcopal Church (1432 SW 13th Ave, Portland, OR 97201).